Max Taitz

-Max Taitz (Max Arkadyevich Taitz, Макс Аркадьевич Тайц; 1904-1980) was a scientist, an engineer, and one of the founders of Gromov Flight Research Institute (1941).
+Max Taitz (Max Arkadyevich Taitz, Макс Аркадьевич Тайц; 1904–1980) was a Soviet scientist, engineer, and one of the founders of Gromov Flight Research Institute (1941).
 He was a doctor of engineering, a professor, and a recipient of the Stalin Prize (1949 and 1953), and the honorary title of Honoured Scientist of the RSFSR (1961).

 Biography

 Early years

 Taitz was born in Warsaw, Russian Empire.
 In 1915, the Taitz family escaped from the war to Moscow, where he and his younger brother studied at the Sokolov-Korobov private gymnasium (later Soviet secondary school No. 81).
 After leaving the gymnasium, he entered Bauman Moscow Higher Technical School.
 While he was a student, Taitz worked as a proofreader and a binder for a number of Moscow publishers.
 Closer to graduation, he worked as an aviation technician for the Soviet Air Force Research Institute (NII VVS) and began flight training in Sevastopol.
 In 1925, Taitz married Moscow State University student Iraida Zeest, who later became an archaeologist.
 Upon graduation from the Bauman Moscow Higher Technical School in 1929, he was assigned to work for the Central Aerohydrodynamic Institute (TsAGI).